-Many schools have access to technology and digital devices, including internet connectivity and computers or tablets for students.
-Almost half of the students also have access to internet at home.
-More than half of the students have access to smartphones at home.
-However, only some of the students have access to laptop, desktop, or tablet at home.
-In order to ensure more equitable access to the learning materials, there is a strong need of digital learning resources for support inside as well as outside the school.
+Many schools are equipped with internet connectivity whereas only half of the schools have access to digital devices like computers or tablets for students.
+More than half of the students have access to internet and smartphones at home whereas, only some of the students have access to laptop, desktop, or tablet at home.
+To support different learning styles of the students and create an engaging and collaborative learning, there is a strong need of digital learning resources for support inside as well as outside the school.